 On Oct.
 24, 2019, Syracuse University’s Martin J. Whitman School of Management hosted the fifth annual Orange Tank business pitch competition.
 Student and alumni entrepreneurs pitched their ventures to a panel of accomplished judges in hopes of receiving valuable feedback and winning a cash prize to further advance their venture.
-Thanks to the generous support of John Couri ’63 (A&S) and Mark ’83 and Judi ’84 (VPA) Morris for their generous support of Orange Tank.
+Thanks to John Couri ’63 (A&S) and Mark ’83 and Judi ’84 (VPA) Morris for their generous support of Orange Tank.
 This year’s cash prizes totaled a record $40,000.

 The grand prize of $25,000 was awarded to Kelsey Davis ’19 (Newhouse) G’20, CEO and founder of CLLCTVE, a platform to empower the next generation of creatives by providing a space for college students to develop their portfolio, showcase their skills and increase their visibility, while providing brands exclusive access to local Gen Z consumers and Gen Z content creators.

 “Our experience of traveling to NYC to compete against nine of the best student and alumni teams was everything we hoped for and more.
 Winning $25,000 at Orange Tank was the exact momentum we needed leading into our next phase of product development,” shares Davis.
 “I made the decision to attend Whitman for my master’s in entrepreneurship so that I can been surrounded by the resources and support CLLCTVE needs to launch our product, and taking home the Grand Prize from Orange Tank brings us one step closer to that goal.”

 In the student category, Matt Shumer ’22 won the first-place prize of $4,000.
 His company, Visos, is creating a next-generation enterprise-focused VR headset and software platform with groundbreaking analytics capabilities for training, education medical applications and more.